 The Duo Universal Prompt: A New Look for Two-Step Login

-Cornell has updated the look and feel of the Duo prompt used for Two-Step Login.
-These changes will make authenticating sign-ins more secure, streamlined, and accessible.
+In 2023, Cornell updated the look and feel of the Duo prompt used for Two-Step Login.
+These changes make authenticating sign-ins more secure, streamlined, and accessible.

 This article applies to: Two-Step Login

-With the change to the new Duo Universal Prompt that took place on Sunday, February 5, 2023, you can expect a new, streamlined authentication experience.
+With the new Duo Universal Prompt, you can expect a new, streamlined authentication experience.